mastanley13/MTGDeck/GHL_BLOG_INTEGRATION_GUIDE.md

-# GoHighLevel Blog RSS Integration Guide
+Re# GoHighLevel Blog RSS Integration Guide

 This guide explains how to integrate GoHighLevel (GHL) blog content with your website using RSS feeds.
 The system processes both plaintext and HTML/CSS content from GHL's RSS feed and transforms it into clean, displayable blog posts.